-Overview & Eligibility Melcor's RSU Plan provides for the granting of RSUs to full-time employees and officers of Melcor and its subsidiaries Approved by Shareholders May 12, 2018 Plan Maximum RSUs Granted RSUs Vested RSUs Available for Future Grants Balance as of 31-Dec-2018 1,500,000 67,400 1,432,600 % of Common Shares outstanding 1 4.50% 0.20% - % 4.30% 2018 Annual burn rate 0.20% Maximum issuable to one insider & their associates 5% of outstanding Comperiod 5% of outstanding Common Shares (including those issuable under any other plan) in a one-year period Maximum issuable to insiders in a one year period 10% of outstanding Con nmon Shares (including t hose issuable under and other plan) Maximum issuable to insiders at any time Cannot exceed 10% of t issuable under any other he total issued and outst r plan) anding Common Shares (including those Terms/Vesting of RSUs RSUs cliff vest 34 - 36 months after issue.
+Overview & Eligibility Melcor's RSU Plan provides for the granting of RSUs to full-time employees and officers of Melcor and its subsidiaries Approved by Shareholders May 12, 2018 Plan Maximum RSUs Granted 2020 RSUs Outstanding 2 RSUs Vested RSUs Available for Future Grants Balance as of 31-Dec-2019 1,500,000 178,150 314,913 -612 1,184,475 % of Common Shares outstanding 1 4.53 % 0.54 % 0.95 % - % 3.58 % 2018 2019 2020 Annual burn rate 0.20 % Maximum issuable to one insider & their associates 5% of outstanding Co ommon Shares (includ ling those issuable ur nder any other plan) ir n a one-year period Maximum issuable to insiders in a one year period 10% of outstanding (Common Shares (inclu ıding those issuable ι under and other plan) Maximum issuable to insiders at any time Cannot exceed 10% (any other plan) of the total issued and d outstanding Commo on Shares (including tl hose issuable under Terms/Vesting of RSUs RSUs cliff vest 34 - 36 months after issue.
 The Board of Directors may waive the vesting period or change the vesting schedule at its discretion.
-Redemption Value determination The fair market value of each RSU at the time of redemption is set at the volume-weighted average closing price on the Toronto Stock Exchange for the 20 immediately proceeding the redepmtion date.
+Redemption Value determination The fair market value of each RSU at the time of redemption is set at the volume-weighted average closing price on the Toronto Stock Exchange for the 20 immediately proceeding the redemption date.
 Redemption RSUs may be redeemed after the vesting date and may be exchanged for an equal number of common shares with a cash payment for any fractional share units based on the fair market value of the common shares on the vesting date or a lump sum cash payment to the participant.
 Shares used to satisfy the RSU redemption may be bought on the open market or issued from treasury.
-Assignability conditions Non-transferrable and r on-assignable.
+Assignability conditions Non-transferrable ar nd non-assignable.
 Cessation of entitlement If an Optionee ceases to be an officer or employee Melcor as a result of retirement or disability, a fraction based on the number of whole months between the grant date and the terminating event shall vest and become available for redemption on the vesting date.
 In the event of death, all RSUs shall immediately vest and be redeemed.
-Subject to the contrary determination of the Board of Directors, in the event of cessation of employment for any other reason, unvested RSUs shall terminate. ent of cessation of Amendment provision The Board may amend, suspend or terminate the plan without shareholder approval on amendments that are of a typographical, grammatical, clerical or administrative nature or which are required to comply with regulatory requirements or to amend vesting provisions.
-Shareholder approval is required to increase the number of Common Shares subject to the p for an extension of the terms benefiting an insider, and for term extensions, amendments to Restrictions and changes to amending provisions contained in the RSU Plan. ns, amendments to Plan Financial assistance to employees NIL Entitlements subject to ratification NIL
+1 7 ary determination of t , unvested RSUs shall s, in the event of cessa ation of employment Amendment provision The Board may amend, suspend or terminate the plan without shareholder approval on amendments that are of a typographical, grammatical, clerical or administrative nature or which are required to comply with regulatory requirements or to amend vesting provisions. extension of the terr ns benefiting an insid mmon Shares subject nsions, amendments t Financial assistance to employees NIL Entitlements subject to ratification NIL